cpmadsen/TheHindiProject/readme.md

 # The Hindi Project :notebook:

-I set the goal for myself at the end of 2024 to **learn Hindi** - so, naturally, it's mid-March and I haven't made much progress yet.
+I set the goal for myself at the end of 2024 to **learn Hindi to a reasonable level in 2025** - so, naturally, it's mid-March and I haven't made much progress yet.

 Let's talk about the goal:

 ## Achieve A2 or B1 in Hindi

+The [CEFR](https://www.efset.org/cefr/) (Common European Framework of Reference for Languages) provides one way of understanding language proficiency.
+There are 6 levels: A1 (beginner), A2 (elementary), B1 (intermediate), B2 (upper intermediate), C1 (advanced) and C2 (proficient [though I may retitle this last to 'native-like']).
+My goal is to get to A2, or perhaps, B1.
 These are quite advanced linguistic levels to achieve.
-See details below.
+See details below that describe what one should be capable of speaking about.

 ### What is A2?
 The ability to: